-The Autonomous Delivery at Virginia Tech (ADVT) is a student-led design team at Virginia Tech focused on researching, designing, building, and testing autonomous aerial vehicles (drones) for on-campus food delivery.
+Autonomous Delivery Vehicle Team (ADVT) is a student-led engineering design team focused on researching, designing, building, and testing autonomous aerial vehicles for on-campus food delivery.

-ADVT is both a technical engineering project and a learning community, providing students with hands-on experience in drones, autonomy, systems engineering, safety, and project management.
+ADVT is both a technical engineering project and a learning community, giving students hands-on experience in autonomy, systems engineering, safety, and project management.

-ADVT operates with a clear, safety-focused chain of command designed to support fast decision-making, technical rigor, and accountability.
+ADVT operates with a clear, safety-focused chain of command designed for accountability and fast decision-making.

 President